MinnieTan/c-/README.md

 # cpp

-# The C++ code of my labs in CS 240 and projects in CS 251 at Purdue.
+# The C++ code of my lab in CS 240 and projects in CS 251 at Purdue.